codatio/codat-docs/docs/underwriting/introduction.md

 - Create and submit an example loan application form,
 - Create a test company via Codat’s API to represent the borrower,
+- Link the test company to Codat's sandbox source of financial data,
-- Access and fetch test financial data using Codat’s Enhanced Profit and Loss and Enhanced Balance Sheet endpoints,
+- Fetch that data using Codat’s Enhanced Profit and Loss and Enhanced Balance Sheet endpoints,
 - Use Codat’s webhooks to trigger the underwriting of a loan,
 - Produce an automated underwriting decision based on custom financial data points.